We recently tried out the Willaston and windmills circular walk in Wirral, beginning at Hadlow Road Railway Station.

 - Toilets: At the Station Master’s House Café

-- Dog friendly?
+- Is it dog-friendly?
 Yes (on-lead in farmland areas)

-- Best time to go: Spring–autumn; can get muddy in winter
+- Best time to go: Spring to autumn; it can get muddy in winter

 - Navigation: AllTrails (or OS Maps recommended)